IDotD/IDotD.github.io/server-api.md

 - os : int{} : optimal share values for each difficulty
 - fs : int{} : fair share for each difficulty
 - fsOs : int{} : best tier after fair share
-- loot: int{} : Common,Uncommon,Legendary,Epic,Stats
+- loot: int{} : Common,Uncommon,Rare,Epic,Stats
 - ap : int : the ap-value
 - types : string[] : the names of the types a boss has